 Her column is distributed to more than 400 papers and media outlets throughout the United States and Canada.

-Lori is a frequent speaker at author lecture series, libraries, church groups, civic groups and women’s retreats.
+Lori is a frequent speaker at author lecture series, libraries, church groups and civic groups.
 She counts two of her greatest privileges to include addressing a Spouses of Congress event at the U.S. Capitol and delivering the commencement address to college graduates at the Indiana Women’s Prison.

 and with Lori